 Actions Performance Measure Timeframe Responsibility A9.
 Deliver an approved Good Relations Action Plan Annual reports to Council.
 Ongoing Good Relations Team Leader A10.
 Raise the profile of underrepresented Section 75 Groups (and other protected groups) within the District Events, and initiatives, targeting specific Section 75 Groups and the issues facing these individuals/groups (e.g. Civic Receptions, Programmes) are organised.
 Ongoing All Directors and Heads of Service.
-Outrous Allegand and Comment Theme B: Accessible Services Outcome: All members of our co mmunity will benefit from the removal of barriers to acces ssing our services.
+Outcome: All members of our co Theme B: Accessible Services mmunity will benefit from the removal of barriers to acces ssing our services.
 B1.
-Review the Council's consultation processes, ensuring they are open and accessible to all.
-The Section 75 Monitoring results of consultation processes are reviewed to inform improvements in consultation processes.
-September 2020 Policy Officer (Equality) B2.
+Improve the Council's Community Engagement processes.
+Development of a community engagement strategy, inclusive of all Section 75 categories.
+March 2023 Head of Corporate and Strategic Services B2.
 Scope the development of inclusive communication channels to meet the needs of individuals New and appropriate channels of communication are available in Council venues, facilities and services.
 Ongoing Policy Officer (Equality) and relevant Head of Service B3.
 Develop guidance for Council employees who may work or interact with LGBTQ+ customers.
 Training and awareness raising initiatives are organised to improve employee knowledge and confidence.
-Ongoing Head of Policy and Strategic Services The development of a guide, or protocol, for Gender Identity following detailed consultation with relevant groups and individuals.
-December 2020 Policy Officer (Equality)
+Ongoing Head of Corporate and Strategic Services The development of a guide, or protocol, for Gender Identity following detailed consultation with relevant groups and individuals.
+March 2023 Policy Officer (Equality) B4.
+Provision of support to employees who are LGBTQ+.
+The Council, following detailed consultation with relevant groups and individuals, will agree ways to best demonstrate their support for March 2023 Head of Corporate and Strategic Services

-Actions Performance Measure Timeframe Responsibility B4.
-Provision of support employees who are LGBTQ+.
-The Council, following detailed consultation with relevant groups and individuals, will agree ways to best demonstrate their support for employees who are LGBTQ+ or have family members who are LGBTQ+ December 2020 Head of Policy and Strategic Services Policy Officer (Equality) C: Spoken, Written and Signed Langu emmunication methods will result in be for all members of our community tter access to infor mation and services C1.
-Ensure a consistent approach to the provision of translation and interpretation services.
-Completion of an audit of what is currently available (internally) for Council services.
-September 2020 Dalian Officer Production of a set of procedures for all Council Services in relation to accessing translation and interpretation services.
-January 2020 Policy Officer (Equality).
+Actions Performance Measure Timeframe Responsibility employees who are LGBTQ+ or have family members who are LGBTQ+ Policy Officer (Equality) C: Spoken, Written and Signed Langummunication methods will result in be for all members of our community tter access to infor mation and services C1.
+Ensure a consistent approach to the provision of translation and interpretation services to help people with limited, or no, English.
+Introduction of a budget and a set of procedures for all Council Services in relation to accessing translation and interpretation services.
+Ongoing Policy Officer Usage of the new procedures for people interacting with the Council will be included within the Annual Equality progress Report.
+August (annually) (Equality).
 C2.
 Ensure that meetings and events have appropriate interpreters Number of meetings/events facilitated.
-Ongoing Dulin Office and/or other assistance in attendance as required Information included in Annual Progress Report August (annually) Policy Officer (Equality) C3.
-Assist individuals who have limited, or no, English speaking ability to communicate with the Council.
-Deployment of remote cost-effective translation services which may have a positive impact on local residents who have little/no ability to speak English.
-Ongoing.
-Policy Officer (Equality)
+Ongoing Relevant Head of Service and/or other assistance in attendance as required Information included in Annual Progress Report August (annually) Policy Officer (Equality) Theme D: Monitoring and Data Collection Outcome: Establishment of an evidence base to inform actions designed to address potential gaps in, and barriers to, accessing services.
+D1.
+Establish the Section 75 breakdown of the Council's Elected Members.
+Equality Monitoring process is completed.
+2023 - post election Policy Officer Report presented to the Policy and Resources Committee for consideration.
+2023 - post election (Equality)